alexei-sintotski/dart-borg/README.md

 ```
 $ borg
 Command-line tool to support consistent configuration management of Dart packages in mono repository

 STILL UNDER DEVELOPMENT
 This version supports the following features
 * Consistency check on use of Dart dependencies
+* Consistency check on package specifications in pubspec.yaml files

 Usage: borg <command> [arguments]